Match fixing in association football: Benin

 In April 2019 ex-Benin international Séïdath Tchomogo was one of four African former international footballers banned for life by FIFA due to "match manipulation".

+Brazil

+In October 2024, the Parliamentary Inquiry Commission (CPI) on Sports Betting requested the Brazilian Football Confederation to conduct an investigation into reports of suspicious incidents during the matches between Palmeiras vs. Fortaleza, Vitória vs. Fluminense, and the swift expulsion of Cruzeiro's striker Rafa Silva in the match against Atlético Paranaense.
+All these events took place on 26 October.

 Canada

 The Canadian Soccer League (CSL) is an unsanctioned semi-professional league in Canada, formerly sanctioned by the Canadian Soccer Association (CSA).
 Despite its name, the CSL is not a national league as the teams are located solely in Southern Ontario.
 On 12 September 2012, the Canadian Broadcasting Corporation reported that a CSL game held in September 2009 was fixed.
 On 31 January 2013, the CSA announced it was decertifying the league.
 Following the 2013 announcement, the Canadian MLS teams Toronto FC and Montreal Impact both withdrew their academy teams, Toronto FC Academy and Montreal Impact Academy from participation in the CSL.

 The CSL continued to operate after decertification by the CSA.
 The International Centre for Sport Security (ICSS) later reported that 42% of matches in the "rogue league's" 2015 season showed signs of suspicious betting activity.
 In 2016, the Royal Canadian Mounted Police opened investigations in the alleged CSL match fixing.